Environmental issues in China: Community activism

 As a result of more incidents relating to natural disasters and negative health consequences tied to environmental issues, sociologists Deng Yanhua and Yang Guobin write that more people in China are "becoming increasingly environmentally concerned and may organize protests against anticipated pollution."
 According to Ronggui Huang and Xiaoyi Sun, "many environmental protests are tolerated by the Chinese authority, because protests are seen by the central government as an information-gathering channel to identify the dangerously discontented social groups and to monitor local officials."
 This increase in environmental action in the late 20th century has accomplished the growth of awareness which led to the rise of environmental non-governmental organizations (ENGOs).
 ENGOs have engaged in campaigns that have seen some success.
 The world and scholars all over have been interested in ENGOs given their existence in an authoritarian state and position that some expect will "counterbalance environment-unfriendly economic forces".
 Some of these scholars argue that ENGOs have become more legitimate given new environmental laws that aim to curb negative environmental practices in China.

 Alongside the rise of ENGOs, the Ministry of Ecology and Environment (formerly known as the State Environmental Protection Administration or SEPA) began to rise in power since its creation in the 1970s.
 Bureaucratic constraints forced the Ministry to partner with organizations outside of the government to be more successful.
 The ENGOs with their vast networks and methods appeared to be a good choice in partner for the ministry.

 Opposition to the Nujiang dam project was one campaign in which shows the partnership between the ENGOs and SEPA.
-The project introduced in 2003 indented to build reservoirs and dams along the Nujiang River.
+The project introduced in 2003 intended to build reservoirs and dams along the Nujiang River.
 The movement against the project, which halted construction in 2016 was "a peak in the history of China's environmental movement."
 According to sociologists Yanfei Sun and Dingxin Zhao reasons for this was the higher risk involved following the environmental action and government response to the Three Gorges Dam.
 According to the South China Morning Post cooperation from different activist groups developed during the opposition to the project.
 Previously these groups "tended to work alone due to the strong personalities of their leaders."
 Wang Yongchen, founder of the ENGO Green Earth Volunteers has been a strong voice in this campaign against the dam project.